 You just explained the psychological mechanics of “convincing” someone within determinism whilst pretending you cannot convince someone within determinism.
 And you’re exactly right in the mechanism – that’s what it is to convince someone.
 I say x, you perceive y, and you reevaluate.
 I then might say z, “move that way” and you “move this way” and you’ve become convinced.

 - There are no “psychological” mechanics here.
 In a world of automatons with no free will, psychology is a meaningless category.
-There is no such thing as “reevaluating” given the limits of your metaphysics.
-You cannot make mind causally efficacious when it suits you while believing that physics alone is what makes things happen.
+There is no such thing as “reevaluating” given the limits of RP’s metaphysics.
+RP cannot make mind causally efficacious when it suits him while believing that physics alone is what makes things happen.
 Mind, and “convincing” are just meaningless phrases in this context.

 There are literally “arguments” in computer programming.